hrvoje064/math-quiz-jasna/README.md

 Program keeps the record of all exercises, and child's answers, black for correct answers, and red for errors.

-Current version of math-quiz is 4.4.4
+Current version of math-quiz is 4.4.5

 math-quiz is written/tested in Scheme (Racket compiler v8.12)

 Hrvoje Blazevic

-Provided here is source code (several Racket modules), developed using Racket 8.10/11.
+Provided here is source code (several Racket modules).
 The program can be run directly from DrRacket, providing that all source files are placed in the same directory, but the easiest way is to install it as a Racket package.
 Open a DrRacket window, and click on File->Package Manager... menu.
 Input math-quiz into the search-field and click install button.